slidevjs/slidev/README.md

 ## Motivation

-I am making this because preparing slides in PowerPoint /Keynote / Google Slides is just painful to me as I need to highlight my code snippet and paste them as images.
-Layouting and updating code is auto laborious and time-consuming.
+I am making this because preparing slides in PowerPoint / Keynote / Google Slides is just painful to me as I need to highlight my code snippet and paste them as images.
+Layouting and updating code is also laborious and time-consuming.

-So as a frontend developer, why not solve it the way that fits better what I am good that?
+So as a frontend developer, why not solve it the way that fits better with what I am good that?

-Vite Slides, a Vite + Vue + Windi CSS powered slides maker in Vue powered markdown.

 ## Status

 Status: **Prototype**

 Currently, I will focus more on the content of the slides I need myself.
 I will update the slides of my next talk with it (you can also have a preview of it :P). **Think it as a template for making slides at this moment**.
-I will make this a standalone tool like VitePress where all you need is a command with a markdown file after I finish my talk.
+After finishing my talk, I will make this a standalone tool like VitePress where all you need is a command with a markdown file.

 Ideal usage: